hughobrien/psu-constitution/README.md

 2. The indirectly elected executive officers and council members shall be liable to be removed from office on a proposal to that effect to PSU Council approved by their constituencies and Schedule 1: Election Regulations, of the Constitution.

 3. The PSU Executive Nominees, as affiliates, shall not be deemed resigned by the PSU.
-They can be excluded from representing postgraduate students on PSU and University committees.
+They can be excluded from representing postgraduate students on PSU and University Committees.
 The PSU could then seek the PSU Executive to nominate a replacement representative.

 4. The regulations for a ballot to remove a member of the executive from office shall be determined by the returning officer, within the limits of this Constitution.